 The Company has incurred substantial operating losses since its inception.
-As reflected in the consolidated financial statements, the Company had an accumulated deficit of approximately \$10 million at March 31, 2022, a net loss of approximately \$12.1 million, and approximately \$10 million of net cash used in operating activities for the three months ended March 31, 2022.
+As reflected in the consolidated financial statements, the Company had an accumulated deficit of approximately \$12.4 million at June 30, 2022, a net loss of approximately \$24.2 million, and approximately \$12.9 million of net cash used in operating activities for the six months ended June 30, 2022.
 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities in the normal course of this uncertainty.
+The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
 The Company anticipates incurring additional losses until such time, if ever, that it can obtain marketing approval to sell, and then generate significant sales, of its technology that is currently in development.
 As such it is likely that additional financing will be needed by the Company to fund its operations and to develop and commercialize its technology.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
-For the next twelve months from issuance of this Quarterly Report on Form 10-Q. The Company will seek to obtain additional capital through the sale of debt or equity financings or other arrangements to fund operations; however, there can be no assurance that the Company will be able to raise needed capital under acceptable terms, if at all.
+These factors raise substantial doubt about the Company's ability to continue as a going concern for the next twelve months from issuance of this Quarterly Report on Form 10-Q. The Company will seek to obtain additional capital through the sale of debt or equity financings or other arrangements to fund operations; however, there can be no assurance that the Company will be able to raise needed capital under acceptable terms, if at all.
 The sale of additional equity may dilute existing stockholders and newly issued shares may contain senior rights and preferences compared to currently outstanding shares of common stock.
 Issued debt securities may contain covenants and limit the Company's ability to pay dividends or make other distributions to stockholders.
-If the Company is unable to obtain such additional financing, future operations would need to be scaled back or